etendosoftware/docs/docs/user-guide/etendo-copilot/setup-and-usage.md

 - **HQL**: Only shown if the **HQL Query** option is chosen in the Type field.

 ### File Path Tab

+!!! warning
+    Only available as System Administrator, as access to the source code is required.

 The **File Path Tab** appears when **Code Index** is selected as the file type.